-We have entered into a Master Services Agreement and related Task Orders with Medpace, Inc., or Medpace, pursuant to which Medpace will perform certain clinical research services in connection with the clinical trials for Qnexa.
-Our aggregate payment obligations under the agreement for services entered into during 2007 through 2010, out of pocket expenses and pass through costs totals approximately \$80.1 million of which we have paid approximately \$71.8 million through June 30, 2010.
+We have entered into a Master Services Agreement and related Task Orders with Medpace, Inc., or Medpace, pursuant to which Medpace will perform certain clinical research services in connection with the clinical trials for Qnexa and work related to the preparation of the NDA for avanafil.
+Our aggregate payment obligations under the agreement for services entered into during 2007 through 2010, out of pocket expenses and pass through costs totals approximately \$80.1 million of which we have paid approximately \$74.0 million through September 30, 2010.
 We have agreed to defend and indemnify Medpace against third party claims arising from the services other than claims resulting from Medpace's negligence, willful misconduct, violation of law or material breach of the Master Service Agreement or a Task Order.
 We can terminate the agreement at any time without cause.
 Medpace may terminate the agreement following our material breach of the agreement that remains uncured.